christophhart/HISE/hi_snex/Readme.md

 }
 ```

 You can define variables in any scope (function scope or global scope), however **there are no anonymous scopes**.

 ## Language structure

-A valid SNEX code contains of definitions of variables and functions:
+A valid SNEX code consists of definitions of variables and functions:

 ```cpp
 // some variables